groue/GRMustache/Guides/compatibility.md

 There is an caveat, though: GRMustache does not honor the white-space rules of the spec, line suppression, indentation and other niceties.
 Your templates are rendered *raw*.
 Contributions are welcome ([Forking Guide](GRMustache/blob/master/Guides/forking.md)).

-Now that this is said, you may use GRMustache to its full extent, and build templates that can not be rendered by other Mustache implementations.
+That being said, you may use GRMustache to its full extent, and build templates that can not be rendered by other Mustache implementations.

-This guide is there to tell you where the crossing line is, topic by topic:
+This guide is here to tell you where the border line is, topic by topic:

 - Syntax extensions
 - Sections and inverted sections